This post is the second part to – https://tefltravelling.com/2016/01/26/the-korean-hogwan/

 The VISA process to work in Korea normally takes time and can be quite costly.
 In addition to the usual documents required for the E2 visa, EPIK candidates also need to provide 2 letters of reference.

-A job at a Hogwan can be found all year round but this is not the case at EPIK.
+A job at a Hogwan can be found all year round but this is not the case for the EPIK program.
 February and August are EPIKS two main recruitment periods; they need to have teachers in the country before the semester starts so they can complete the EPIK training programs.

 You can be placed anywhere.
 EPIK places teachers not only anywhere in Seoul, but anywhere in the country.
 However, couples that apply together will stay together.